Platform-OS/pos-module-core/README.md

 The core module provides some basic helpers for data validation.

-These validators can check if all required fields are provided, check uniqueness, data types (numbers are really numbers and not letters), etc. Validators always return a hash with two keys - valid being either true or false, and if false - errors with details of why the validation has failed.
+These validators can check if all required fields are provided, check uniqueness, data types (like numbers consisting only of digits and not, for example, letters), etc. Validators always return a hash with two keys - valid being either true or false, and if false - errors with details of why the validation has failed.

 You can find the core validators at [modules/core/public/lib/validations](https://github.com/Platform-OS/pos-module-core/tree/master/modules/core/public/lib/validations).